HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 A step that appears appropriate at one point may later appear less significant in light of new material.

-However, by that stage, the cost associated with that step has already been incurred.
+By that stage, however, the cost associated with that step has already been incurred.

-Opportunities to change direction are often clearer in retrospect than they are in real time.
+Opportunities to change direction are often clearer in retrospect than in real time.

 Control over the process is shared.